VIDEO WALLS 5 min read

 For both LCD and LED, there are models that produce sufficient brightness to be used in daylight conditions.
 Especially direct-view LED modules are perfect for use in bright environments.
 They have the highest light output, but by using Barco’s InfinipixTM image processing, can also be dimmed to much lower brightness levels without handing in on brilliance and colors.

 A challenge for some video walls, is to adapt to the actual lighting conditions.
 Ideally, the video wall dims when the ambient lighting goes down.
 This is not only much more energy-efficient than blasting at full power at any time, but is also better ergonomically.
 For both LCD and LED, Barco has proprietary solutions that enable smooth dimming.
 For direct-view LED we have a scheduler on the Infinipix image processor that can be used to program the brightness throughout the day.
-Or even better: using the optional NS100 light sensor, the video wall automatically adjusts to the most convenient brightness setting at any moment.
 The unique Sense X automatic brightness and color calibration system is the technology that regulates the brightness for LCD displays.

 Next to the overall ambient lighting conditions, also the positioning of the light sources is important.
 There is a big difference between LCD, LED and projection when it comes to reflections.